 Counseling Services is pleased to announce Mindfully Resilient, an 8-week structured Mindfulness-Based Cognitive Therapy group.
 It's designed to help reduce the risk for relapse of depression or anxiety, and has an excellent research base.
 A 30-minute in-person pre-screening meeting is required anytime before the beginning of the group.
 Any graduate or undergraduate students are welcome to schedule a 30-minute screening appointment by calling (626) 395-8331.
 The group for Spring term will begin on Thursday, April 18th, and meets from 4:00 - 6:00 on Thursdays for 8 weeks.
 Space is limited to 12.

 Participants should have a history of at least one previous depressive episode or significant episode of anxiety.
 Students who are currently depressed may possibly still participate if they are able to attend all 8 meetings and meaningfully participate in the curriculum.
 Contact the group facilitator, Lee H. Coleman, Ph.D., ABPP, at meditate[at]caltech.edu, or call (626) 395-8331.

 Are you shy and introverted, but want connection with others?
 Do you find it difficult to initiate or keep a conversation going?

-Counseling Services is pleased to announce the Social Confidence Group for Winter term 2019.
+Counseling Services is pleased to announce the Social Confidence Group for Spring term 2019.
 This group covers practical skills for making conversation and managing social anxiety, and is open to all graduate and undergraduate students.
-We will meet for 6 weeks on Mondays, 3:30 - 5:00pm from January 28th - March 11th.
+We will meet for 6 weeks on Mondays, 3:30 - 5:00pm, starting April 15th.
 A brief screening appointment is required before attending; please call (626) 395-8331 or e-mail the facilitator, Dr. Charisma Bartlett, at Charisma@caltech.edu.